The window for this tab is divided into 3 sections:

 Any changes made to an administrator's permissions will only be applied the next time this administrator logs on.
 If you wish to apply a modification immediately, you will need to force the disconnection of the administrator in question (for example using the CLI command: monitor flush user).

-The list of privileges that can be assigned in simple view are:
+The privileges that can be assigned in simple view are:

 Privileges in simple view